tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 As _final_ objects do not exist in Python, we make sure critical objects are not accessible by the players.

 For instance, the judging party object is not passed to the players. only pointers to its methods.
-Thus, players can still call methods of the juding party but cannot override any attribute of the judging party's instance, like resources balances, for instance.
+Thus, players can still call methods of the judging party but cannot override any attribute of the judging party's instance, like resources balances, for instance.

 Another example is transactions objects.
 Transactions are instantiated by the player and passed to the judge.
 A player could